code-and-co/codeandcodotcom/_posts/2018-05-09-junior-ui-ux-designer.markdown

 ---
 layout: post
 permalink: /careers/:title/
-title: 'Careers at code & co. | Junior UI & UX Designer'
+title: 'Careers at code & co. | Junior UI Designer'
 description: "Design plays a crucial part on every level when we solve mission-critical problems.
 From communicating ideas, to how products look, work and feel.
 We are looking for a Junior Designer to join our design team and become an expert problem solver with us."

-job_title: 'Junior UI & UX Designer'
+job_title: 'Junior UI Designer'
 subtitle: 'We are looking for a Junior Designer to join our design team.
 Build intuitive, beautiful experiences and become an expert problem solver with us.'
 apply_callout: 'If you think you are a good fit for code & co., please reach out with your LinkedIn profile, a cover letter, and link to your portfolio.
 We look forward to hearing from you!'
 ---